M-Files/Developer-Portal/Intelligent-Metadata-Layer/Intelligence-Services/Visual-Studio/index.md

 ### Creating an application from the template

-Creating a new Vault Application Framework application can be done from within Visual Studio by clicking `File`, `New`, `Project`, then selecting `M-Files Intelligence Service` From the list of Visual C# templates:
+Creating a new Intelligence Service can be done from within Visual Studio by clicking `File`, `New`, `Project`, then selecting `M-Files Intelligence Service` From the list of Visual C# templates:

 ![Creating a new project](create-new-project.png)